What is agricultural biotechnology?

 How do I set up a representative office in Turkey?

 A representative office may act as a liaison with Turkish contacts, implement contracts signed outside Turkey by the home office, and undertake market research.
 Such offices may not engage in trade, receive fees for service, sign contracts or directly generate income.
-Identify a Commercial Service office in Turkey to learn about the registration process.
+Contact U.S. Commercial Service to learn about the registration process.

 How can I get U.S. Government assistance in resolving trade barriers or unfair trade practices I've encountered in Turkey?